Trip Ideas

 A Bullock's Oriole

 If you are looking to grab a quick hour of bird identification before breakfast, head to Condon Park.
-This urban park isn’t exactly the wilderness but it’s easily accessible to downtown Grass Valley and quite birdy!
+This urban park is easily accessible from downtown Grass Valley and offers a surprising variety of bird species.

 What You’ll See

-Look for sparrows and towhees as well as migrant species like Bullock’s Oriole, Wilson’s Warblers and Western Tanagers along the path and in the willow around the cattail-lined pond.
-Black Phoebes and Western Bluebirds favor the open areas and Cedar Waxwings can be found in the treetops.
-Wandering along the trails weaving through the disc golf course, you may spot woodpeckers and Northern Flickers.
-Be careful of flying discs!
+Look for sparrows, towhees, Bullock’s Oriole, Wilson’s Warblers, and Western Tanagers along the path and near the cattail-lined pond.
+Black Phoebes and Western Bluebirds favor open areas, while Cedar Waxwings can be found in the treetops.
+The wooded trails through the disc golf course are home to woodpeckers and Northern Flickers.
+Be mindful of flying discs!

 Visit Bear Yuba Land Trust for a map